krmanik/Anki-xiehanzi/README.md

 is derived from the [ Make me a Hanzi](https://github.com/skishore/makemeahanzi).

 ## Disclaimer
  This implementation is in javascript.
 It works because Anki uses webview for flashcard review.
-It may not work in some devices.
-Please make backups of your decks before importing xiehanzi hsk decks.
+It may not work on some devices.
+Please make backups of your decks with scheduling information before importing xiehanzi hsk decks.
  Some audio files missing but using a simple python script audio file can be generated using text to speech.
 [Read](https://github.com/infinyte7/gtts-textToMp3)

-## To turn off auto showAnswer();
+### To turn off auto showAnswer();
 [Read](https://github.com/infinyte7/Anki-xiehanzi/blob/master/Customize%20default%20setting.md)

 ### To import in AnkiDroid